Year or Term Abroad

-Questions about the Year or Term Abroad may be addressed to the Kelly McLaughlin, Director of Study Abroad; Deputy Director of the Center for International and Professional Experience; and Assistant Dean of Assessment.
+Questions about the Year or Term Abroad may be addressed to Kelly McLaughlin, Director of Study Abroad; Deputy Director of the Center for International and Professional Experience; and Assistant Dean of Assessment.

 Accessing the DUS Study Abroad Approval Form

 When students apply for Year or Term Abroad, they are instructed to meet with their DUS at least 2-3 weeks in advance of the application deadline to discuss their plans for study abroad.
-Students request the DUS approval form electronically from from the MyCIPE application system.
+Students request the DUS approval form electronically from the MyCIPE application system.
 The DUS then receives an email with specific instructions about how to access the form, which is to be completed and submitted online.
 In addition to receiving email requests, the DUS can log into the MyCIPE application system anytime and view a list of all DUS study abroad approval requests.